Code-Institute-Submissions/ksngo-Project2/README.md

 ## Features

-`In this section, you should go over the different parts of your project, and describe each in a sentence or so.`

 ### Existing Features
-`- Feature 1 - allows users X to achieve Y, by having them fill out Z`

 #### Header Bar
 - About this <li> tag - On hover over, shows hidden <div> tag on information for users to understand the goal of this website, guide to use this website and the data source.